 On Alliance, Humans are generally considered the best race to be a tank since we’re able to lower the risk of being “parry-hasted.”

 Using the enchanting profession, we can increase our total spell power by 24 with Enchant Ring – Spellpower on both rings.
-While you do not need to maintain Enchanting to keep the enchants active on your selected rings, it’s beneficial since you will be upgrading your rings regularly throughout the expansion.
+You do need to maintain Enchanting to benefit from the ring enchants, unlike in original TBC.
 It’s also a great method for making gold and a great way to help your guild members.

 Blacksmithing provides certain pieces of gear (Bracers of the Green Fortress, Gauntlets of the Iron Tower, Helm of the Stalwart Defender and Oathkeeper’s Helm) that benefits tanks, but there is only one that you cannot buy from the Auction House or other players: Boots of the Protector The pattern for these boots drops from SSC (Serpent Shrine Cavern) which may allow the player to obtain Boots of the Resilient which provide more overall avoidance along with two gem sockets.